mufeezhanif/NASA-Space-Apps-Challenge/ENHANCEMENT_SUMMARY.md

 ## 🎯 Project Overview

-This document summarizes the comprehensive enhancements made to the AirWatch Pro website for the NASA Space Apps Challenge.
-The goal was to transform the MVP into a production-ready application with a minimalist blue and white theme, advanced data visualization, and Windy.com-style interactive maps.
+This document summarizes the comprehensive enhancements made to the Atmosphere Analyzer website for the NASA Space Apps Challenge.
+The goal was to transform the MVP into a production-ready application with a refined theme, advanced data visualization, and interactive maps.

 **Challenge:** *From EarthData to Action: Cloud Computing with Earth Observation Data for Predicting Cleaner, Safer Skies*